vinzent01/simple-ascii/README.md

 to save the art you must press **ctrl + s**, this will create a new folder if not exists called "save" with an art{num}.txt, the result art is only the area that you have draw

+## Commands

+argument commands:
+-- load - loads an art in form of text

+keyboard commands:
+- Ctrl + S - saves the art
+- Ctrl + X - clears the screen

-# Some arts i made
+## Some arts i made

 ```
          .-----------